 Cons

-Lower airflow than competitors at highest setting
+Lower airflow than competitors at highest speed setting

 Takes longer to purify rooms compared to higher-CADR competitors